rhiaro/network-affect/index.md

 Sushi was unconscious.

+TODO: everyone is missing

+TODO: sushi wakes up but has lost her memory

 ## The Mycolabs

 "Sure, you're a preservationist when it suits you!"
 An angry voice rang down the corridor, reverberating off stark metal wall panels.
 "But as soon as it's a little bit inconvenient for you personally, different rules apply!
 Exceptions can be made!"